Red Bank Armory

 The Red Bank Armory is a former armory located at 76 Chestnut Street in Red Bank, New Jersey that has been converted to ice rink.

+History

 The armory was built in 1914 for Troop B of the National Guard's Red Bank Cavalry and featured a 100x144-foot equestrian riding hall.
 By the 1950s, it was used to store old tanks.
 In 1998 Armory was converted to an ice rink, and is home to the Red Bank Generals, members of the New Jersey Youth Hockey League.

+Red Bank Generals

+The Red Bank Generals are a Tier III junior ice hockey team playing in the United States Premier Hockey League's (USPHL) Premier division.
+The Generals play their home games at Red Bank Armory.

+Team history

+The Red Bank Generals were established as a youth hockey organization in 2002, using the Red Bank Armory as their home rink.
+In April of 2024, the USPHL announced the addition of the Red Bank Generals to the Premier Division.